tpmathebula/ProHint/README.md

-# ProHint, A Static Code Analysis Tool for OpenEdge ABL
+# ProHint, A Static Code Analysis Tool for OpenEdge

 ProHint is a community-driven tool to detect errors and potential problems in OpenEdge code and to enforce your team's coding conventions.
 It is very